temporalio/documentation/docs/use-cases-provisioning.md

 Temporal Workflows can express complex decision trees using a general-purpose programming language.
 Support for long-running operations, polling, responding to events, automatic retries are excellent building blocks for a robust provisioning flow.
 If a lengthy provisioning Workflow fails in the middle, Temporal would handle the error and restart the flow at the right spot.

-Temporal can route activity execution to a specific process or host, which is useful for many provisioning scenarios.
+Temporal can route Activity execution to a specific process or host, which is useful for many provisioning scenarios.

 Many resource management operations require locking to ensure that only one mutation is executed on any given resource at a time.
 Temporal provides a strong guarantee of uniqueness via the operation identifier.
 This primitive enables the implementation of locking behavior in a fault-tolerant and scalable manner.